jbotello7381/pmacct_to_pnda.io/README.md

 "default_kafka/25167"}
 </pre>

-Save content of the sample (only the json part) into a file
+Save the content of the sample (only the json part) into a file

 Use the sample as input to logstash test configuration (**test_v1.conf**)